Email, Phone or Text Message

 You can choose for your library notifications to come to you by email, phone or text.
 Here is how you set it up:

-- Enter or update your email address or phone number if space is blank or incorrect.
-Select the button next to phone and enter your carrier if you want text messages.
-If you don't want text messages remove this phone number and uncheck the button.
+Enter or update your email address or phone number if space is blank or incorrect.

 Set your preferred method of contact:

-- Under the 'Preferences' heading, choose 'Email Address' or 'Telephone' or 'TXT' to indicate your preferred method for receiving library notices.
+Under the 'Preferences' heading, choose 'Email Address' or 'Telephone 1, 2, or 3' or 'TXT Messaging' to indicate your preferred method for receiving library notices.

-- Click on the 'Submit Change Request' button to save your changes
+Click on the 'Submit Change Request' button to save your changes or choose 'No Changes Required'.

 Note: You may notice in your email inbox that email communications we send to you for different services such as Newsletters, Holds/Overdue Notifications and Emailed Express Check Receipts, appear to come from different email addresses.
 If you use a Spam Blocker, you must enter each of these addresses into your allowed address list.
 Since these products are all separate products, they are sent out from separate servers and each server has a separate address.
 Please note that these addresses cannot be replied to or used for contacting the library.